 In the Metro-Jackson area, the average starting salary is around $19.50 per hour (about $41K annually), excluding shift differentials, weekends and holidays.

-Typically, classes for the undergraduate program are from 8 a.m. to 5 p.m. every day.
+Typically, classes for the Traditional and Accelerated BSN programs are from 8 a.m. to 5 p.m. every day.
 While the schedule varies from day to day, due to the intensity of the program, students are discouraged from taking on additional work responsibilities while enrolled in this program.
-Furthermore, the Accelerated BSN program is intensive with non-traditional scheduling, as classes and clinical often are held in the evenings and on weekends.
-At the beginning of each semester, students receive a course calendar outlining their schedule for the semester.
+In addition to daytime/weekday class and clinical, the Accelerated BSN program often schedules clinical in the evenings and on weekends.
+The 12-month Accelerated BSN program is very intense and has variable scheduling in order to cover all classroom and clinical activities, making it difficult for the student to have the time or opportunity to work.
+At the beginning of each semester, students in both the Traditional and the Accelerated BSN program receive a course calendar outlining their schedule for the semester.

 Yes, both are available to qualified students who apply.
 Please visit the UMMC Office of Student Financial Services website for details on how to apply for financial aid at UMMC, http://financialaid.umc.edu/.

 If you have further questions, please call (601) 815-0124 or email email@example.com.